Jamaican Americans: Sports

 Kamala Harris, the first female vice president and the highest-ranking female official in U.S. history, as well as the first African-American vice president.

 Politics

 Jamaicans have been involved in American political issues since the 1800s.
 John B. Russwurm fought against slavery and co-founded America's first black press, Freedom's Journal, in 1827.
 Ferdinand Smith co-founded the National Maritime Union and was considered one of the most powerful black labor leaders in U.S. history.
-Marcus Garvey became one of the most influential activists during the 1920s and 30s and it was Garvey's ideas that had a profound influence on the views of American civil rights leader, Martin Luther King.
+Marcus Garvey became one of the most influential activists during the 1920s and 1930s and it was Garvey's ideas that influenced the views of American civil rights leader, Martin Luther King.
 Some academics and experts claim Garvey "helped paved the way" for the American civil rights movement.

-Renowned Jamaican-Americans from this group include former Secretary of State and four star general Colin Powell, Vice President Kamala Harris, former National Security adviser Susan Rice, "Mother of the Pell Grant" Lois Rice, former Governor of New York David Paterson, and lieutenant governor of Virginia Winsome Sears.
+Jamaican-Americans from this group include former Secretary of State and four star general Colin Powell, Vice President Kamala Harris, former National Security adviser Susan Rice, "Mother of the Pell Grant" Lois Rice, former Governor of New York David Paterson, and lieutenant governor of Virginia Winsome Sears.